Alabama Healthcare Administration Certificate Programs

 With a technical certificate, you may qualify for entry-level careers that put you in contact with patients and healthcare providers.
 A certificate in patient care technology may lead to a career as a patient representatives.

 Patient representatives handle billing issues, scheduling concerns, and other administrative tasks.
-They earn an average of $31,190 per year in Alabama (Bureau of Labor Statistics, 2016).
-By the year 2024, job openings for patient representatives may increase 13% in Alabama (O*Net, 2016).
+They earn an average of $35,280 per year in Alabama.
+Between 2018 and 2028, job openings for patient representatives are projected to remain steady in Alabama.

 With a graduate health admin certificate, you may be ready to jump into a healthcare management role.
 At this level of education, you may qualify for mid-level or high-level management job openings.